Duncan Pryde: Publishings

 Ed Ogle, the Calgary-based correspondent for Time magazine, was the man behind Duncan's initial publicity success.
 Ogle told Val Wake, a CBC News reporter based in Yellowknife, that he, Ogle, ghost wrote Pryde's non fiction work "Nunaga: Ten Years of Eskimo Life."
 Shortly after the book was published in 1972 rumours about Ogle's authorship circulated in Yellowknife.
 Ed Ogle accused Val Wake of revealing his secret.
 Val Wake maintained he never did.

 During Val Wake's four-year stint in Yellowknife, 1969 to 1973, Duncan Pryde was a constant source of "good copy".
 He married a First Nations woman, Georgina Blondin in 1969.
 The book Nunaga is dedicated to Gina which was Duncan Pryde's pet name for her.
 The couple were guests for an official dinner when Queen Elizabeth visited Yellowknife in 1970.
 Georgina presented the Queen with an armful of white Arctic fox furs, a gift from the Northwest Territories Government.
 The couple divorced in 1975.

 Before Duncan and Georgina became a couple, he had relationships with a number of Inuit women, by whom he had several children.
 In Yellowknife Duncan Pryde sometimes boasted about his Arctic children with the phrase: "every woman should have a bit of Pryde in them."
-Val Wake found these claims objectional, especially as Duncan Pryde apparently did nothing to support his children.
+Val Wake found these claims objectionable, especially as Duncan Pryde apparently did nothing to support his children.
 Wake's reporting of Pryde's activities as a member of the Territorial Council became less positive.

 Pryde later moved to Alaska to work on his dictionary at the University of the Arctic.
 He had problems with Immigration and was forced to leave the United States until his residency issues were settled.